 - Visa Specific requirements

-The General Visa requirements must be fulfilled by anyone, no matter the type of temporary visa that you are applying for.
+The standard Canada Visa requirements must be fulfilled by anyone, no matter the type of temporary visa that you are applying for.
 These requirements are as follows:

 - You must be 18 years old or older as a primary visa applicant.
 If you have children or dependents that are under 18 years old, they must apply with you, but cannot apply alone;